arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 <span id="sentence-container">Paradis ou enfer, <strong>これは私の人生です。</strong></span><br>
 では、qui suis-je et que fais-je 今?

+## I-dentity

+### Zero censorship policy
+I'm gonna be 100% myself.

+### People
+Respect everyone and give a shit about no one, in fact don't even think about anyone.
+Do what you believe is best not what society enforce on you.

+> Everybody in the world is a compass for me.
+A reminder of where I want to be and where I don't.

+### Character
+> I'm gonna be the change I want to see in the world.

+> We accept the life we think we deserve.

+> Become so big that this world seem small next to you.

+> If I don't do it, I want to be the person who doesn't want it, not one who can't.

+> We are here to drink beer.
+We are here to kill war.
+We are here to laugh at the odds and live our lives so well that Death will tremble to take us.

+> Every great painter paints what he is.

+> A great writer writes like there is no one else in the world to read.

+> If I can't fix myself how can I fix the world?

+> I'm not center of the world but I am center of my world.

+> Soft as a leaf, strong as a trunk.

+### Rogue
+> I'm gonna change the world and I'm not gonna ask for permission.

 <!-- <script>
 document.addEventListener("DOMContentLoaded", function() {
     const sentences = [